Zimbabwe national cricket team: 2005–2009: worsening political situation, steep decline and the exodus of players

 In a further harmful incident, ex-player Mark Vermeulen was arrested after attempting to burn down ZC's offices, and successfully destroying the Zimbabwe Cricket Academy's premises.
 In a nation in increasing social and economic turmoil, such facilities are hard to replace, and their loss has proven difficult to manage for a cricket administration already short of top-quality facilities.

 In the period leading up to the 2007 Cricket World Cup in the West Indies, and to stop a similar exodus of players as after the 2003 World Cup, the selected players were asked to sign a new contract.
 The players were summoned to meet Ozias Bvute, Zimbabwe Cricket's managing director, a week or so before they were due to set off and given an ultimatum – sign the contract on offer or be removed from the squad.
-It is understood that they were not allowed to take advice, and were told they had to make the decision there and then.
+It is understood that they were not allowed to take advice, and were told they had to make the decision then and there.

 One player told his teammates that there were certain things contained in the contracts that needed clarification.
 He was summoned back into Bvute's office and warned that it was a take-it-or-leave-it offer: this player was later revealed to be Anthony Ireland.
 Another said that when he told Bvute he wanted to consult with friends, Bvute picked up the phone and called Kenyon Ziehl, the head of selection, and told him he wanted the player replaced in the squad.
 Unsurprisingly, the player backed down and signed.